 How to braise duck legs

-Duck legs are perfect for slow cooking as low temperatures and long cooking times gently break down the tough connective tissue in the well-used muscles resulting in intensely flavoured, tender meat.
+Duck is perfect for slow cooking as low temperatures and long cooking times gently break down the tough connective tissue in the well-used muscles of the bird, resulting in intensely flavoured, tender meat.

 Ingredients